bilgeonceken/appprac/README.md

 # appprac
 ###An i wanna learn flask project
+A CRUD app.
 Unnecessarily tries to organize a university orienteering team

 ## Deploying to Heroku